 For a more in-depth guide to each individual card in the archetype, and their effects, check out this Reddit post.

-In short, Deskbots are a small archetype, featuring just 9 monsters, 1 Synchro monster, and 1 field spell.
+Deskbots are a small archetype, featuring just 9 monsters, 1 Synchro monster, and 1 field spell.
 The main monsters are Deskbots 001 through 009, which are all Earth-attribute and Machine-type.
 005 through 008 are Pendulum Effect monsters, while the rest are Effect monsters.
-Also, each monster’s level matches its name- 001 is a level 1, while 009 is level 9 etc.
+Also, each monster’s level matches its name – 001 is level 1, while 009 is level 9.

-All core Deskbots start with 500 ATK and DEF, relying on their effects to buff each other both passively from having multiple Deskbots on the field and actively while in the battle phase.
-The Synchro monster, Deskbot Jet, can be used tactically to replace Deskbots on the field with ones in the Deck, or aggressively to destroy opponent’s cards at the cost of sacrificing a Deskbot.
+All core Deskbots start with 500 ATK and DEF, and rely on their effects to buff each other both passively from having multiple Deskbots on the field and actively while in the battle phase.
+The Synchro monster, Deskbot Jet, can to tactically replace Deskbots on the field with ones in the Deck, or aggressively used to destroy opponent’s cards by sacrificing a Deskbot.

 Based on this information, possible useful cards are: